 If you will be traveling with your family, you may want to check out the Fleetwood Discovery 39G.
 In fact, it is a great class-a motorhome for kids.
 The reason we like it so much is due to the impressive sleeping arrangements.
-The RV has seven areas for people to sleep, which is much more the typical maximum of four.
-The unit also comes with a range of helpful utensils, like washer, dryer, and dishwasher.
+The RV has seven areas for people to sleep, which is much more than the typical maximum of four.
+The unit also comes with a range of helpful amenities, like a washer, dryer, and dishwasher.

 Coachmen Mirada 35BH Review– Safest Class-A Motorhome

 From one of the fasting growing manufacturers in the space, we need to mention the Coachmen Mirada.
 Available in three different paint jobs, we love the look of this motorhome.
 It has a unique angled dash that gives the driver a superior vision of the road.
 It also has cameras just above the tires to see oncoming traffic.
 These two features make this one of the safest class-a motorhomes.